NativeScript/docs-v7/ApiReference/ui/enums/Orientation/README.md

 ---
-nav-title: "Class ui/enums.Orientation"
+nav-title: "Module ui/enums.Orientation"
-title: "Class ui/enums.Orientation"
+title: "Module ui/enums.Orientation"
-description: "Class ui/enums.Orientation"
+description: "Module ui/enums.Orientation"
 ---
 ## Namespace: "ui/enums".Orientation
 Orientation indicates a direction of a layout that can exist in a horizontal or vertical state.